theonjs/theon/README.md

 `theon` is a lightweight and [featured](#features) JavaScript library which helps you to create in a declarative way domain-specific, extensible, elegant and fluent programmatic bindings to any HTTP layer (e.g: API clients).

-With `theon` you just have to focus in one thing: describe your programmatic API and eventually pre-configure it.
-Then just `theon` do the rest of the job generating it for it.
+Using `theon` you only have to focus in one thing: how do you want your API look like?.
+Then just let `theon` do the rest of the job generating and configuring it for it.

 To get started you can take a look to [usage instructions](#usage), [examples](https://github.com/h2non/theon/tree/master/examples) and [API](#api) docs.